Madhavi Latha: Career

-After this, Madhavi went on to swim in competitive events regularly, with the highlight being when she won three gold medals in the 2011 National Paralympic Swimming Championships, in 50m freestyle, breast stroke and backstroke competitions.
+After her first experience in the 2010 corporate Olympiad, Madhavi went on to swim in competitive events regularly, with the highlight being when she won three gold medals in the 2011 National Paralympic Swimming Championships, in 50m freestyle, breast stroke and backstroke competitions.
 In 2012, she won two silver and two bronze Medals in the 12th National Paralympics Swimming Championship.

 Madhavi's success with sports in her forties led her to start a movement called "Yes We Too Can", to promote sports for people with disabilities.
 In an interview, she said, "Team sports, as opposed to individual sports, helps the differently-abled people to fit in, besides assisting the physical rehabilitation process.
 Often, the differently-abled are socially isolated and not part of the mainstream, which severely affects their social skills and breeds an inferiority complex.
 It reduces their anxiety and enhances their social skills, boosts their self-esteem and helps them interact better."
 Her advocacy activities led her to begin a state-level association – the Paralympic Swimming Association of Tamil Nadu, in 2011.
 This association started with 4 para-swimmers and has expanded to have over 300 swimmers, several of whom represent the state of Tamil Nadu in national championships, as of 2016.
 She was the General Secretary for the Paralympic Swimming Association of Tamil Nadu.